OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 In the above file, each region represents an `Azure datacenter <http://matthew.sorvaag.net/2011/06/windows-azure-data-centre-locations/>`__ (Microsoft doesn't provide an official list). (see the :ref:`multi site region account section <azg_multi_az_site_region_account_support>` for more information.

-If the OpenNebula frontend needs to use a proxy to connect to internet you also need to configure the proxy in that file.
+If the OpenNebula frontend needs to use a proxy to connect to the public Internet you also need to configure the proxy in that file.
 The parameter is called ``proxy_uri``.
 Authenticated proxies are not supported, that is, the ones that require user name and password.
 For example, if the proxy is in ``10.0.0.1`` and its port is ``8080`` the configuration line should read:

 .. code::